This site is about the 1950 Crosley mini 18 wheeler

 In 1955, Biago Pinto of Philadelphia PA with custom truck body builder Robert Giordano, set out to build this mini 18 wheeler.
 It would be used for advertising and promotion of the newley formed business.
 It was utilized until Pinto Trucking Service closed its doors in 1984.
 The choice for the cab would be a 1950 Crosley CD.
-The CD's back was removed and a 1939 Fruehauf 5th wheel added to pull a custom built 12' semi trailer.
+The CD's either pick up or station wagon back was removed and a 1939 Fruehauf 5th wheel added to pull a custom built 12' semi trailer.
 For better braking, a Hydrovac form a 50's Caddy was added.
 A 12' round nose trailer was also built.
 Fast forward to the late 60's when a 1965 Chevy II 4 cylinder 153 engine and a Muncie 3 speed transmission where installed.
 In 1972, a MG Midget rear replaced the factory Crosley rear.
 In 1984 the Crosley was moved to a salvage yard in Middlesex NJ for storage.
 It eventually was left out in the yard for over 25 years.

 I started rebuilding of the Crosley in 2009 and finished most of it by 2016.
 All of the systems were either replaced or rebuilt to keep it as it was built in 1955.